 The College’s overall financial objective is to ensure that its primary educational and research functions are managed cost-effectively and supported by robust and well managed financial resources, which will sustain its activities in perpetuity.
 Operational responsibility for achieving this objective rests with the Senior Bursar and the Finance Committee, with the College Council, as the trustees of the College as a charity, being ultimately accountable for good financial management.

-It costs about £16 million per annum to run the College.
+It costs about £17 million per annum to run the College.
 We are a charity and by law we can only spend money on our charitable objects which are the pursuit of education, religion, learning and research.
-Our main costs are education (teaching, supervisions, student support, research) and residences (providing accommodation, maintaining our historic buildings, catering).
+Our main costs are education (teaching, supervisions, student support and research) and residences (providing accommodation, maintaining our historic buildings and catering).

 In order to sustain the College in perpetuity, we must maintain the purchasing power of the Endowment, secure strong income streams from donations and the conference business and control annual expenditure.
 If these components are correctly balanced, the College is more likely to achieve long term financial sustainability and an equitable balance between current and future members.

 The College Council has approved the following guiding principles to achieve this balance:

 iii) Donations should be used to build the endowment and not to fund current year activities, other than the annual fund.

 v) Domestic and catering operations should be structured to ensure that annual expenditure does not exceed annual income, such that endowment income supports the charitable objects (education, religion, learning and research) of the College;

 vi) The annual expenditure budget will include sufficient spending to maintain existing residences.
 Very large capital projects will be funded by borrowing from the Endowment or, if appropriate, from a commercial lender.

 The College’s investments are often referred to as the Endowment.
 At 30 June 2019 the Endowment was worth £227 million and was invested in property (direct holdings in the agricultural, retail and commercial sectors) and a diversified financial portfolio (equity, private equity, hedge funds and fixed income).